SharmaAbhishek28/AR_Foundation/README.md

 ## Features

 - Explore a wide range of 3D furniture models, including sofas, chairs, tables, beds, and more.
-- Experience realistic visuals with detailed textures, materials, and lighting.
+- Experience realistic visuals with detailed textures, materials.
 - Place furniture models in your home environment using augmented reality (AR) technology.
-- Customize furniture models by selecting different colors, materials, and sizes.
+- Customize furniture models and rotate and sizes.
 - Access product information such as dimensions, materials, and pricing.
 - Save and share your favorite furniture configurations.